xen-troops/moulin/docs/user-reference.rst

 YAML sections
 -------------

-YAML file should consist of number pre-defined keys/sections which are discussed below.
+YAML file should consist of number of pre-defined keys/sections which are discussed below.
 Any unknown keys are ignored.
 Right now only the following top-level keys are supported:

 * :code:`desc` - mandatory